- 5 different cleaning modes

-If you want the best of the best with all the cleaning modes and all the bells and whistles as it were, then the 8000 scores pretty highly, but you may want to take a look also at the Genius 9000.
-Find out more in our Genius 9000 Review.
+If you want the best of the best with all the cleaning modes and all the bells and whistles as it were, then the 8000 scores pretty highly, but you may want to take a look also at the Genius 9000, it is the better buy in our opinion.

 3. Where’s the best place to buy the Genius 8000?

 Typically we recommend Amazon because it is very competitive on price and often has special offers running more frequently than others.
 It also offers free delivery.
 None-the-less it is always worth checking out other retailers as well.